Some animal diseases may be passed to humans. Others may only be passed from animal to animal.

 - Access restrictions causing problems with delivery of utility /essential services.

 Who can be affected?

 Previous incidents have devastated rural economies and communities.
-However, incidents can extend wider and impact upon tourism.
+However, incidents can extend wider and have an effect on tourism.

 What are we doing in County Durham and Darlington?